-- Sleepwear is not permitted in public areas. - Athletic wear or sleepwear is not permitted in the chapel or classroom. - Wearing hoods and hats in the classroom is up to the discretion of the faculty.
-Students may not wear hats in chapel or other on-campus services. - There will be events throughout the college year when formal wear is required.

-- Bare feet are not acceptable in buildings other than student residence. - We ask students not to increase their number of piercings or tattoos during the college year.
-For specific exceptions on piercings, please speak with the Deans.
+- Sleepwear is not permitted in the Dining Hall or public places (classes, chapel, student lounge, etc.). - Athletic wear is not appropriate for lunch or class. - Out of reverence for God's Word and respect for God's authority, we ask our students to remove their hats/toques/hoods in places of worship and prayer. - There will be events throughout the college year when formal wear is required. - Bare feet are not acceptable in buildings other than student residences. - We ask students not to increase their number of piercings or tattoos during the college year.
+For specific exceptions, please speak with your Dean.